ltan02/health-safety-management/CODE_OF_CONDUCT.md

 ## Reporting Incidents

-If you experience or witness any behavior that violates the Code of Conduct, please report it to [contact email or other preferred reporting method].
+If you experience or witness any behavior that violates the Code of Conduct, please report it to `ltan0521[at]gmail.com`.
 All reports will be reviewed and handled with discretion and confidentiality.

 ## Attribution